-- Master's degree in psychology. - 2 years for Master's Degree in supporting research on human and animal behavior. - Experience in working with Government and Non-Government Institution - Research experience related to any type of behavior preferable both Human and Animal Behavior - Experience in developing baseline study - Experience in developing a guideline
+- Master's degree in psychology. - 8 years experience in supporting research on human and animal behavior. - Experience in working with Government and Non-Government Institution - Research experience related to any type of behavior preferable both Human and Animal Behavior - Experience in developing baseline study - Experience in developing a guideline